kmaida/angular-auth/README.md

 This uses the [Angular CLI](https://cli.angular.io) to serve the application.
 Your app will be available in the browser at `http://localhost:4200`.

-_Make sure you've also started the Node API, which can be found at [node-secure-dino-api](https://github.com/kmaida/node-secure-dino-api)._
+(Make sure you've also started the Node API, which can be found at [node-secure-dino-api](https://github.com/kmaida/node-secure-dino-api).)

 ### Staging / Production

-To build _and_ serve a production-ready version of the application, from the root of this project, run:
+To build _and_ serve a compiled version of the application, from the root of this project, run:

 ```bash
 # Staging environment